 This amazing building with its three light flashes every 40 seconds is open to the public on weekdays from 10 am till 3 pm.
 Not only will you be able to view this wonderful structure, but you can climb up into the tower soaring 18,3 meters in the sky.
 You will be able to view the source of the astonishing light beam with an intensity of 4750 000 candlelight.
 Take in the mind-blowing panoramic views of the area where mountain, sky, fynbos, and ocean meet.

-On the ground just outside the lighthouse you can view the memorial erected to those brave soldiers who perished when the Birkenhead struck an unmapped submerged rock only 1.5 meters off the shore.
+On the ground just outside the lighthouse you can view the memorial erected to those brave soldiers who perished when the Birkenhead struck an unmapped submerged rock only 1.7 kilometers off the shore.
 Over 450 soldiers stood fast while “Woman and children went first”.
 Though they are lost, they are not forgotten as an annual memorial service is held at the lighthouse on 26 February in commemoration of those heroic souls.